sleeptoken/zettelkasten/Remote Thought/Why add shellcode to pwn script.md

 When running file on the binary
 ELF 64 bit

-Shell code is added when nx is disabled and we can execute shell code from stack or heap
+Shell code is added when [[NX (No-Execute)]] bit is disabled and we can execute shell code from stack or heap

 The program doesn't include `bin.sh` that's why we add shell code in the pen script